Bove1976/smartthings-cli/packages/cli/README.md

   ID  Device profile UUID or number in the list

 OPTIONS
-  -h, --help             show CLI help
+  -O, --organization=organization  The organization ID to use for this command -h, --help                       show CLI help
   -p, --profile=profile            [default: default] configuration profile -t, --token=token                the auth token to use --language=language              ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale

 ALIASES
   $ smartthings device-profiles:delete